Marika Koroibete: Early years

-Club career
+Rugby league career

 Wests Tigers

 In Round 21 of 2012, Koroibete made his NRL debut on the wing for the Wests Tigers against the South Sydney Rabbitohs in the Tigers 32-6 loss.
 In just his second game in Round 22, Koroibete scored 4 tries for the Tigers against the 51-26 win Parramatta Eels at Campbelltown Stadium, equaling the club record for most tries in a match set by Kevin McGuinness ten years earlier.
 Koroibete then followed up with 2 tries against the Canterbury-Bankstown Bulldogs a fortnight later.

 Coach Tim Sheens described him as having, "lots of issues still but he's got raw pace and ability."
 Koroibete finished his debut year in the NRL playing in 6 matches and scored 7 tries.
 On 21 August 2012, Koroibete was named at wing in the 2012 Toyota Cup Team of the Year.
 Koroibete was also named the joint Rookie of the Year for the Wests Tigers, and one of the top ten upcoming youngsters in the NRL in Lifestyle Uncut Magazine.

 A number of injuries, including a fractured eye-socket and a dislocated elbow, saw Koroibete play in just 9 games in 2013.
 However, he scored 5 tries and was averaging over three tackle breaks and 100 metres with the ball per game.

 In February, Koroibete was included in the Wests Tigers inaugural 2014 Auckland Nines squad, despite having a problem with his visa to gain entry into New Zealand.

 Melbourne Storm

 Koroibete joined the Melbourne Storm mid-season on a 2 1/2-year contract effective from 23 June 2014.
 In Round 18 against the Canterbury-Bankstown Bulldogs, Koroibete made his debut for the Melbourne Storm replacing Sisa Waqa on the wing in the Storm's 6–4 loss.
 In the next match in Round 19 against the Canberra Raiders at AAMI Park, Koroibete scored his first club try in the 28–14 win.
 Koroibete played in 10 matches and scored 6 tries for the Storm in 2014 after his mid-year transfer to the club.

 He finished the 2015 season as the Storms' highest try-scorer with 16 tries in 23 matches.
 Koroibete also played for the Storm at the NRL Auckland Nines in 2015, and 2016.
-In May 2016 it was confirmed that he would switch codes to play rugby union at the end of the 2016 NRL season.
+In May 2016, it was confirmed that he would switch codes to play rugby union at the end of the 2016 NRL season.

+Rugby union career

 Melbourne Rebels

 Koriobete accepted a contract offer to join Super Rugby side the Melbourne Rebels for the 2017 season.
-The offer allowed him to play for the Rebels as well as for the Australian national team the Wallabies for which he had already qualified under the 4-year residency rule.
+The offer allowed him to play for the Rebels as well as for the Australia national team, for whom he had already qualified under the four-year residency rule.